dawedawe/ferriby/README.md

 ## Configuration

-To access private GitHub repos or to have a higher rate limit for the checks, you can pass a PAT (Personal Access Token) to ferriby via the environment variable `FERRIBY_GH_PAT`.
+To access private GitHub repos and to have a higher rate limit for the checks, you can pass a PAT (Personal Access Token) to ferriby via the environment variable `FERRIBY_GH_PAT`.
 Create your PAT in the [settings section](https://github.com/settings/personal-access-tokens) with `Repository permissions` of `Read`.
 Test it with